eduardomioto/effective-engineering/README.md

 Measuring and improving engineering effectiveness is a precondition to building a healthy engineering team: attracting talent, building an efficient system where they can produce their best work, and retaining that talent.
 What teams do with their time is the primary factor in determining its output.
 Even if you hire the best engineers, if they spend all their time on the wrong things, or they’re constantly interrupted while trying to do the right things, the team won’t succeed.
 [3]

+There is also agreement that developer productivity is necessary not just to improve engineering outcomes, but also to ensure the well-being and satisfaction of developers, as productivity and satisfaction are intricately connected.
+[9] [10] [11]

 ### Managerial Accountability <a name="managerial-accountability"></a>

 Managers should be held accountable for building productive teams.
 In particular, managers should both provide a system to measure productivity and lead the changes that need to happen.
 [3]